nrdxp/nrd.sh/content/blog/axiosophism.md

 > Note: Axiosophism does also consider the 4th dimension of time.
 However, for the sake of brevity, we shall leave that exploration to a future piece.

 Axiosophism derives realism from its axioms: a true world exists beyond perception, as evidenced by what empirically sustains coherence against entropy.
-Deeper inquiry converges us toward it, optimistically suggesting that challenging assumptions leads to unity in a Just society.
-The z-axis gauges viewpoint depth, exposing extremism's shallowness.
-Policies are judged by real outcomes, not relativistic "inclusion."
+Deeper inquiry converges us toward it, optimistically suggesting that challenging assumptions leads to greater unity in a Just society.

+This is a crucial obeservation, as it flies in the face of modern conventions of "position posturing", where vehemently denouncing your enemy's position is assumed a great moral "virtue".
+It is therefore, demonstrably, precisely the opposite: *inquiry*, not denunciation, is what cultivates Coherence and, in the proper Spirit, Justice.

+Our new z-axis gauges viewpoint depth, exposing extremism's often shallow perspective.
+Policies are judged by real outcomes, not relativistic "inclusion".

 Thus, the Axiosophic imperative emerges: delve beyond conflicting rhetoric to discern empirical truth, demarcate and defend the Sacred, and thereby uphold Justice through coherent action.

-**The Rebirth of the Spirit: Will, Desire, and Mastery**
+#### **The Rebirth of the Spirit: Will, Desire, and Mastery**

 Morality, the prism's deep base, demands reviving the Spirit—forgotten, accelerating our decline.
 Nietzsche influenced this, decrying past moral efforts as immoral themselves.
 He observed: "All the means by which one has so far attempted to make mankind moral were through and through immoral," suggesting immoralists as the cure.[^10] His diagnosis rings true, but his prescription faltered, yielding a century of incoherent positivism.